ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Number of seasons / episodes (also unavailable)

+!!! info ""
-> The number of seasons or episodes for the Sonarr item.
+    The number of seasons or episodes for the Sonarr item.
 This will also count the unavailable episodes.

 - Key: Sonarr.seasons
 - Availability: shows, seasons